beeva-arturomartinez/beeva-best-practices/frontend/angular/README.md

  });
 ```

+_NOTE:_ On some examples below we have ommited this syntax.
+Our only purpose is to keep this guide short.

 ## Atomic development

 As in any other development language/tool/technique, atomicity gives you great leverage on reading/understanding/refactoring your code.
 If you don't avoid having thousands lines files with many dependencies within them, using your code will eventually be a nightmare.